Russian-Doom/russian-doom/COMPILING.md

 You can then use `cmake --install build --prefix <path>` command to collect all distribution files in the `<path>` location to prepare them for packaging.

-If you want to overwrite the package version, set `ID_BUILD_VERSION_OVERWRITE` cmake variable.
+If you want to overwrite the package version, set `RD_BUILD_VERSION_OVERWRITE` cmake variable.

-# Building a DOS version of International Doom
+# Building a DOS version of Russian Doom

 ## Step 1: Setting up build environment

-The primary IDE for building International Doom is Open Watcom C, which may be downloaded on its [official site](http://www.openwatcom.org/download.php).
+The primary IDE for building Russian Doom is Open Watcom C, which may be downloaded on its [official site](http://www.openwatcom.org/download.php).

 ## Step 2: Compiling project